-Teachers and support staff use a variety of mean of differentiation.
-This may include individual input, support or outcome for key children, use of visual timetables, vocabulary supported by pictures, pre-teaching of vocabulary and content, word banks, access to equipment to support multi-sensory learning, specific seating arrangements, use of technology etc.
+Teachers and support staff use a variety of means of differentiation.
+This may include individual input, support or outcome for key children, use of visual timetables, vocabulary supported by pictures, preteaching of vocabulary and content, word banks, access to equipment to support multi-sensory learning, specific seating arrangements, use of technology etc.

 If a child has needs relating to a specific area of education they may receive additional one to one or small group interventions with a teacher or teaching assistant.
-These may include interventions such as extra Phonic Support, FFT reading, Write Away Together, Launch into Reading Success, Looking and Thinking, Write from the Start.
-It may also include specific 1:1 programmes as suggested by outside agencies.
+These may include interventions focusing on: